brson/brson.github.com/writing.md

 * [How Rust is tested][t].
 A comprehensive report on one of my favorite subjects.

+* [The rustup readme][ru].
+It's pretty comprehensive and well organized.
+I'm sure others have modified it since, but I wrote most of it.

 * [Starting a new Rust project right, with error-chain][ec].
 A simple instruction on using the error-chain crate.
 I like this one because I wrote it in an afternoon, where most of my writing takes much